Longview 150 Events and Celebrations

 The Junior League of Longview, Longview 150 Passports program will provide hands on opportunities for Longview's youngest citizens learn and engage in our history.
+The Passport Program will kick off on Saturday, March 7 and run through Saturday, March 21.
 The inspiration for the program has been the railroad industry's shaping influence for Longview.
 Children ages pre-school through elementary will visit businesses during the month of March.
 At each location their boarding pass booklet will be punched.
 Each location will be assigned a different pattern.
 The businesses will tear off the end ticket to be entered into raffle prizes.
 This program is designed to educate, but also encourage engagement in the City of Longview’s local businesses.

 Gregg County Historical Museum Balloon Sculptures

 The Gregg County Historical Museum's Balloon Sculpture Project is a celebration of Longview's history and heritage through custom made metal Hot Air Balloons that will be strategically placed around town to celebrate Longview's Sesquicentennial.
 Businesses will purchase a 5’ 6” metal, rust proof, high quality, white balloon sculpture that they can customize with art or a vinyl wrap that celebrates what makes their business special.
 Each Balloon Sculpture will be a wonderful tribute to what makes Longview great and each have a 25 year outdoor life.
 Call the Museum (903-753-5840) or go to their website (www.gregghistorical.org) to request a balloon application or purchase your Balloon Sculpture today!